cristian-m-vasile/politician-tests-api-jest-supertest/README.md

 ## Execution
 To execute tests simply write `npm test`
 The results are printed directly to console
-If you would like a test watch as you're modifying them, run `npm test:watch`
+If you would like a test watch as you're modifying them, run `npm run test:watch`

 ## Choices
 * used Facebook's `jest` as it is a very popular testing framework